Easy Style for Older Men

 My Choice for a Slim, Sharp Blazer

 Those of us with a good, sharp navy blazer in the closet will understand -- it's a style necessity.
 While it's not the only suit coat you need, and of course it's also not an actual suit, your navy blazer goes with everything and fits almost any situation.
-I pair mine with just about anything in my closet, but lately I've favored a white or pale pastel shirt with very dark jeans or grey dress slacks.
-One of my favorite jackets is one by Calvin Klein.
+I pair mine with just about anything in my closet, but lately, I've favored a white or pale pastel shirt with very dark jeans or grey dress slacks.
+One of my favorite jackets is by Calvin Klein.
+I wear it all the time (I actually own three).
 It didn't cost me half a paycheck, it's durable, and the CK label means guaranteed style.

-To me, style is all about expressing your individuality freely and courageously.— Timothy John
+To me, style is all about expressing your individuality freely and courageously.